National Police of Timor-Leste

 The National Police of Timor-Leste (PNTL; Polícia Nacional de Timor-Leste; Polísia Nasionál Timór Lorosa'e) is the national police force of Timor-Leste.
+It is an armed and uniformed security force under administrative control of the Minister of the Interior.
+The PNTL's policing philosophy is a community police force.
+However, in terms of organisation, training, discipline and personnel status is identical to military.
+Nevertheless, the PNTL does not constitute a military force in the country.
+As the countrie's only military force is the Timor Leste Defence Force or F-FDTL.
+The PNTL applies tough line and Command Hierarchy.
+Its principal mission based on the constitution is to defend democratic legality and maintain internal security, and guaranty security for people and property.
+The PNTL was established by the UN mission of the United Nations Transitional Administration in East Timor (UNTAET) through the United Nations Police in 2000.
+The official name of the PNTL chief is Commander General.
+The current Commander General of the PNTL is Police Commissioner General Henrique da Costa, M.Si.

 History

 Background

 During the Indonesian occupation, the East Timor Regional Police (Indonesian: Kepolisian Daerah Timor Timur or Polda Timtim) was responsible for law enforcement in East Timor.
 Polda Timtim dissolved just prior to the August 1999 East Timorese independence referendum, though up to 8,000 Indonesian police officers remained in the country during the referendum and the violence that followed.
 A 300-strong United Nations police force, which arrived in May 1999 to advise the Indonesian police and help maintain security during the referendum, was also present during this period.
 After the referendum, most police officers withdrew across the land border into Indonesian West Timor.